Skip to content

 Parameters

-Precedence: explicit parameter > environment variable > hardcoded default.
-The same env vars are also surfaced as flags on the smello run wrapper.
+Precedence: explicit init() parameter > CLI flag > environment variable > hardcoded default.

 server_url